-The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated September 17, 2024.
+The Company was incorporated on August 23, 2021.
+The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated September 19, 2024.

 2. Basis of Preparation and Material accounting policy information

 2.1 Basis of preparation